-

 - S. A. Doktorovich-Grebnitskii

 The Dashkesan deposit of iron and cobalt ores is located in Elisavetpol province, 27 versts southwest of the city of Elisavetpol.
-The most complete description of it (with the exception of the part belonging to Siemens) is given by Weber.
+The most complete description of it (with the exception of the part belonging to Siemens) is provided by Weber.

 -